April 29, 2025

 Selecting an Instagram Reel template

-Or you can take advantage of some of the other recording tools available, like filters, effects, grids, or a green screen that can make your Reels more engaging.
+You can also take advantage of some of the other recording tools available, like filters, effects, grids, or a green screen, which can make your Reels more engaging.

 Adding special effects to your Reel